How To Set Error Correction

 What is Error Correction?

-Error Correction in barcodes refer to the extent of its ability to maintain its readability in the presence of visual defects or encoding errors.
-These damages can arise from various factors such as printing imperfections, smudges, scratches, or variations in scanning conditions.
-Error correction is one of the major factors for a user to determine which type of barcode encoding is suitable to use.
+Error Correction in barcodes refers to the ability to maintain barcode readability despite visual defects or encoding errors.
+These damages can arise due to factors such as printing imperfections, smudges, scratches, or variations in scanning conditions.
+Error correction is a major factor in determining which type of barcode encoding is suitable.

-In general, 2D barcodes have a higher tolerance to defects in comparison to 1D barcodes.
-This is due to the factors listed below:
+In general, 2D barcodes have a higher tolerance to defects compared to 1D barcodes due to the following factors:

-- Data Capacity: 2D barcodes can store significantly more data than 1D barcodes due to ability to encode data both horizontally and vertically, which includes alphanumerics, binary data, images, and more.
+- Data Capacity: 2D barcodes can store significantly more data than 1D barcodes as they encode data both horizontally and vertically, accommodating alphanumerics, binary data, images, and more.

-- Redundancy: 2D barcodes have multiple layers of data encoding, which helps in extracting information from the remaining intact sections when the barcode is damaged.
+- Redundancy: 2D barcodes have multiple layers of data encoding, allowing information extraction from any remaining intact sections even when part of the barcode is damaged.

-- Compactness: 2D barcodes are suitable for placing on limited spaces due to its compact shape.
+- Compactness: 2D barcodes are suitable for limited spaces due to their compact shape.

 - Flexibility: 2D barcodes can be scanned from various angles and orientations.